Enoxacin

 Enoxacin is an oral broad-spectrum fluoroquinolone antibacterial agent used in the treatment of urinary tract infections and gonorrhea.
 Insomnia is a common adverse effect.
 It is no longer available in the United States.

-It has been shown recently that it may have cancer inhibiting effect.
+Enoxacin may have cancer inhibiting effect.

 Mechanism of action

 Quinolones and fluoroquinolones are bactericidal drugs, eradicating bacteria by interfering with DNA replication.

 Like other fluoroquinolones, enoxacin functions by inhibiting bacterial DNA gyrase and topoisomerase IV.
 The inhibition of these enzymes prevents bacterial DNA replication, transcription, repair and recombination.
-Recently, it was shown that Enoxacin inhibits the expression of the microRNA mir-34-5p, leading to an increase in the lifespan of the nematode C. elegans.
+Enoxacin inhibits the expression of the microRNA mir-34-5p, leading to an increase in the lifespan of the nematode C. elegans.